Manitoba: a province with a rich history and economic potential

 • unlicensed home daycares (also 8 children up to 12 years old).

-The shortage of daycare places is so severe that parents register their child for preschool right at birth.
+The shortage of childcare spaces is so severe that parents register their child for preschool at birth.
 You can do this through the official form.

-All daycares in Manitoba are fee-based.
-Depending on the facility, services offered, child's age, and time spent in daycare, the monthly price can range from $500 to $900 CAD.
-If the daycare receives support from the provincial government, families may be eligible for subsidized services at $10 CAD per day under a new federal project that Manitoba has joined.
+All kindergartens in Manitoba are fee-based.
+Depending on the facility, service package, child's age, and length of stay, the monthly price can range from $500 to $900 CAD.
+If the childcare center receives support from the provincial government, families may be eligible for subsidized services at $10 CAD per day under a new federal project that Manitoba has joined.

 Crime

-Despite many advantages of Manitoba, it's worth noting that the crime rate is high here.
+Despite many advantages of Manitoba, it should be noted that there is a high crime rate here.
 There are about 10,600 crimes per 100,000 people, and this number has been increasing over the years.
 The crime severity index is also rising, currently at 146.5 points.

-Winnipeg is on the list of 10 most dangerous places to live in Canada.
+Winnipeg has made it into the top 10 most dangerous places to live in Canada.

 What about jobs and salaries?